ksator/automated_tickets_management_with_healthbot_saltstack/README.md

 - SaltStack reacts to these notifications.
     - SaltStack automatically creates a new RT (Request Tracker) ticket to track the issue.
 If there is already an existing ticket to track this issue, SaltStack updates the existing ticket instead of creating a new one.
-    - The relevant content of the webhook notifications from Healthbot are added to the appropriate tickets.
+    - The relevant content of the webhook notifications from Healthbot are automatically added to the appropriate tickets.
     - SaltStack automatically collects "show commands" from the faulty junos device and attach the device output to the appropriate tickets.

 # instructions